 Federal Tax Benefits– Although contributions are not deductible on your federal tax return, your investment grows tax-free.
 The distributions to pay for the beneficiary’s qualified education expenses are tax-free.

-State Tax Benefits- As mentioned previously these vary by state, if the plans in your state are lacking take advantage of 529 plans from other states.
-Good options are lower fee plans like the Michigan or Utah plans.
+State Tax Benefits– Tax benefits vary by state.
+If the plans in your state do not offer a tax benefit, we recommend 529 plans from other states.
+Good options are lower fee plans like the Michigan or New York plans.
 Watch out for advisor sold plans, as many times they include additional fees for management or investments.
 Solid advice may add value by the time funds are needed, but make sure you are getting value commensurate with fees paid.
-If you live in Michigan and a broker suggests a Virginia 529 plan, for example, the investments would need to be wildly more successful to forego the 4.25% Michigan state tax deduction.
-Virginia’s broker-sold plan also includes up to 4.25% initial cost and expenses of 0.41% – 2.13%.
-Compare that to Michigan’s direct-sold plan where you receive a state tax deduction, and total expenses run between 0.20% – 0.30%.
-As a fee-based advisor, SYM Financial Advisors never uses broker-sold plans and recommends the low-expense solution that we believe is the most advantageous for our clients’ state of residence.
+For example, if you live in Michigan and a broker suggests a 529 plan from another state, be aware that the investments would need to be wildly more successful to forego the 4.25% Michigan state tax deduction as well as crest any additional built-in costs including loads, which are fees to buy and/or sell funds and management fees.
+As a fee-based advisor, SYM Financial Advisors does not utilize broker-sold plans.
+Rather we recommend the lower-expense solution that we believe is the most advantageous for our clients’ state of residence.

 Simplified Tax Reporting– You won’t receive a Form 1099 to report taxable or nontaxable earnings until the year you make withdrawals from the account.